perladvent/perldotcom/content/article/netanel-rubins-perljam-circus.md

 The piping open behavior is well documented in [open]({{< perlfunc "open" >}}), [perlipc]({{< perldoc "perlipc" "Using-open%28%29-for-IPC" >}}) and [perlsec]({{< perldoc "perlsec" >}}).
 Chapter 2 of [Mastering Perl](http://masteringperl.org) also covers it.
 It's a useful feature when you want to efficiently process a lot of data from an external command: just like a shell pipe, it creates a socket between the Perl program and the external binary, avoiding the need to read the entire output into memory at once.

 Netanel also identified a SQL injection vulnerability in Bugzilla.
-The weakness was caused by a poorly coded function which failed to properly validate input used in a dynamic SQL query.
+The weakness was caused by a poorly-coded function which failed to properly validate input used in a dynamic SQL query.
 The developers should have used the safer pass-by-parameter [DBI]({{<mcpan "DBI" >}}) `prepare` and `execute` functions.

 In both cases Perl provided methods for securely parsing untrusted input, but the developers didn't use them.